jesh-rc/Version-Control-Project/README.md

 Description

-It is a basic version control text editor that uses HTML, CSS, and JavaScript.
-Provides text input and then multiple versions saved.
-The program provides undo/redo.
-It provides the user with a version history panel to revert and see earlier versions.
+This program is a basic version control text editor that uses HTML, CSS, and JavaScript.
+The program allows the user to enter text and save multiple versions.
+The user can perform undo/redo functionality, as well as restoration of previous versions.